mercedes-benz/product-kit_vue/README.md

 ### Typography

 You can use typography as you are used to from Vuetify.
-Custom Daimler TSS responsive tokens are applied automatically.
+Custom Mercedes-Benz Tech Innovation responsive tokens are applied automatically.
 For accessibility reasons it is recommended to always use the referring `html` tag to display a typography-class:

 ```html
 <h1 class="text-h1">I'm a h1</h1>